TracyGJG/utilities/docs/tools.md

 ### Parameters

-- string - text to be copied to the clipboard.
+- string: text to be copied to the clipboard.

 ### Return Value